facelessuser/coloraide/docs/src/markdown/colors/oklch.md

 ## Input/Output

-Oklab is not currently supported in the CSS spec, the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --oklch`:
+Parsed input and string output formats support all valid CSS forms.
+Additionally, the `#!css-color color()` function format can be used as well with the custom name `#!css-color --oklch`.

 ```css-color
 oklch(l c h / a)          // OkLCh function